dylan050523-boop/leetcode/journey.md

 - nvm

 05-05-2025
 - just sticking in with js, not java. too hard, would focus on code logic itself rather than keep checking grammar and syntax

+06-05-2025
+- for study, portfolio: java
+- for income, making money: javascript